AkosSeres/BallPhysics/README.md

 [Try out the editor!](https://akosseres.github.io/BallPhysics)

 Controls:
-* up and down arrows to switch between modes
+* use the buttons on the side to switch between modes
-* use the mouse to interact
+* use the mouse or touch to interact